-The North is home to around 1.1 million businesses1, and prior to the impact of Covid-19 employed around 7.35 million people2.
-The region is currently home to over 15.6 million people3, with population growth of 9%4 from 1999 to 2020.
-The North's economic gross value added (GVA) is around £368 billion, c.19% of UK total5.
+The North is home to around 1.1 million businesses1, and at present employs around 7.31 million people2.
+The region is currently home to 15.6 million people3, with population growth of 9%4 from 1999 to 2020.
+The North's economic gross value added (GVA) is around £386 billion, c.19% of UK total5.

 However, overall productivity in the North trails behind that of the rest of England.
 Since 1981, the North's economic value per person (measured as GVA) has been typically 10-15% below the average for the rest of the England, excluding London6.
-And the most recent available data reveals that gap is 10.6% below the rest of England average, excluding London7.
+And the most recent available data for 2021 reveals that gap remains at 10.6% below the rest of England average, excluding London7.
 Proactively taking action to tackle the causes of weak productivity growth in the North, and to close this gap in GVA per capita, represents an economic opportunity for the North that would also contribute to the success of the UK in the global marketplace.
-And the success of the Government's Levelling Up agenda depends upon transforming the economy of the North.
+Furthermore, the success of the Government's Levelling Up agenda depends upon transforming the economy of the North.